Rough road: Playing during pandemic means 'long days' in NBA - WHIZ News

-When Washington coach Scott Brooks was a player and would ask coaches about their profession, he would always got the same response: It is a lonely job.
+When Washington coach Scott Brooks was a player and would ask coaches about their profession, the response was always the same: It is a lonely job.

 Never more so than now, probably.